 The latest funding round price is the key variable input in the valuation of a company when there has been a recent investment either by the Company or by another investor.
 This transaction provides evidence of the price an independent third party would be willing to pay for the investment.
-There is lower estimation uncertainty where this third party is an external investor, and higher estimation uncertainty where this is an internal investor (i.e. where the investor already has an investment in the company).
+There is lower estimation uncertainty where this third party is an external investor, and higher estimation uncertainty where the investment in the company).